jagadeepmamidi/kasparro-ai-agentic-content-generation-system-Jagadeep-Mamidi/docs/projectdocumentation.md

 ## Solution Overview

-The system implements a **6-agent pipeline** using a **Directed Acyclic Graph (DAG)** orchestration pattern.
+The system implements a **7-agent pipeline** using **LangGraph framework** for graph-based orchestration.
 Each agent has a single responsibility and explicit input/output contracts, ensuring modularity and extensibility.

 ### High-Level Flow